4 Things you should do when you move into a New Home

 You may already have a a meter.
 In which case turning off your water supply should be a doddle

-If the stop tap is a long way down, you may need a Stopcock Key to turn it.
+If the stop tap is a long way down, you may need a Stopcock Key to turn off your water.
 That’s something else you may not be able to get hold of in a hurry.

 TOP TIP